 In 2007, Boskind produced “Southern Baptist Sissies” at the Church Theater in San Antonio, which he owned and operated, leading to his passion for producing gay-themed shows on Broadway.
 His Broadway credits include sold-out and highly acclaimed runs of “Priscilla, Queen of the Desert (2011),” “The Best Man (2012),” and “Mother and Sons (2014).”

-Boskind was born and raised in San Antonio, Texas where his Deer Oaks company is presently head-quartered.
-Due to their Irish ancestry, Boskind and his husband, Robby McMillan-Boskind, split time between their penthouse in Times Square, New York and 15th Century Clonbrock castle in Ireland.
+Due to his Irish ancestry, Boskind splits his time between his penthouse in Times Square, New York and his 15th Century Clonbrock castle in Ireland.